aws/eks-anywhere/docs/content/en/docs/getting-started/install/_index.md

 If you are using Ubuntu, use the Docker CE installation instructions to install Docker and not the Snap installation, as described [here.](https://docs.docker.com/engine/install/ubuntu/)

-If you are using Ubuntu 21.10 or 22.04, you will need to switch from _cgroups v2_ to _cgroups v1_.
-For details, see [Troubleshooting Guide.]({{< relref "../../tasks/troubleshoot/troubleshooting.md#cgroups-v2-is-not-supported-in-ubuntu-2110-and-2204" >}})

-If you are using Docker Desktop, you need to know that:

 * For EKS Anywhere Bare Metal, Docker Desktop is not supported
-* For EKS Anywhere vSphere, if you are using Mac OS Docker Desktop 4.4.2 or newer `"deprecatedCgroupv1": true` must be set in `~/Library/Group\ Containers/group.com.docker/settings.json`.

 ### Install EKS Anywhere CLI tools